 A guide for sugaring hair removal at home, wax’s all natural sister alternative

 Waxing, shaving, laser/IPL, and even epilating are all popular and even mainstream methods of hair removal.
-Sugaring is a lesser known but ever growing in popularity method of hair removal.
+Sugaring is a lesser known option but ever growing in popularity as a method of hair removal.
 Sugaring is similar to waxing, but uses a sugaring paste or wax that is all natural and is more gentle on the skin.

 Sugaring wax – How to make and where to buy